GabrielPlante/GameEngine2D/README.md

 How the factory work:
 You give it a component, it will add it to it's system, and give you an id back.
-This id can give you access your component at any moment.
+This id can give you access to your component at any moment.

 A standard messaging system with the subscriber/publisher pattern is available